On approximations of Feynman path integrals: 2 Definitions and the main theorem

-This is not the only way to define this, but we need something that guarantees that the paths are calculated the right number of times i.e. with the right weight (cf. the last case below and see also Remark 5 below) and this was the first method that came to my mind.
+This is not the only way to define this, but we need something that guarantees that the paths are calculated the right number of times i.e. with the right weight (cf. the last case below and see also Remark 4 below) and this was the first method that came to my mind.
 Finally, we are left with the case $r=k$:

-{\bf Remark 5}.
+{\bf Remark 4}.
 Since we did not care much how $\mu^{*}(N^{k}_{x})(r)$ was defined in the case $r>k$, the following is possible.
 Let $X$ be a finite set of disjoint basic open sets of $P$.
-Then it is possibler that
+Then it is possible that